SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 8 November 2023 - Fix - ArtifactDeployer 1.5.2 & Orchestrator 1.4.1 - Issue where a timeout error was logged in ArtifactDeployer [ID_37784] [ID_37785]

-When Orchestrator 1.4.0 and/or ArtifactDeployer 1.5.1 or older was/were used, the ArtifactDeployer would log a timeout exception in some specific cases when the Orchestrator module had an error.
+When Orchestrator 1.4.0 and/or ArtifactDeployer 1.5.1 or older was/were used, the ArtifactDeployer would log a timeout exception in some specific cases when the Orchestrator DxM had an error.
 This has now been resolved.

 #### 8 November 2023 - Fix - ArtifactDeployer 1.5.2 - Deployment issues with ArtifactDeployer 1.5.1 in clusters [ID_37784] [ID_37784]